arijit69-web/BackEnd-Development-in-JavaScript/21. Introduction to Express/MVC Architecture - Middlewares in Express.md

     - `services` -> contains the buiness logic and interacts with repositories for data from the database.
 Services will depend on another layer called repositories.

-    - `repositories` -> this folder contains all the logic using which we interact the DB by writing queries, all the raw queries or ORM queries will go here.
+    - `repositories` -> this folder contains all the logic using which we interact the DB/ models by writing queries, all the raw queries or ORM queries will go here.
+Controllers don't directly talk to models.Services have business logic, so they don't directly talk to models.
+Repository talks to models.

     - `schema/models` -> defines the structure and the property of DB tables/ collections.
 It also has a logic to connect to DB.
 We can also define our triggers and stored procedures in this folder.